-All Bids shall be received at one designated location at the Authority's offices and, immediately upon receipt, the envelope shall be stamped with the time and the date received.

-- Sealed Bids shall be immediately locked in a secure location. - The Bid Log shall be maintained at the reception desk.
-Comments on the condition of the envelope shall also be recorded in the Bid Log. - A Bid Opening shall occur after the due date for receipt of Bids set forth in the Solicitation.
+- All Bids shall be received at one designated location at the Authority's offices and, immediately upon receipt, the envelope shall be stamped with the time and the date received. - Sealed Bids shall be immediately locked in a secure location. - The Bid Log shall be maintained at the Authority's reception desk.
+Comments on the condition of the envelopes shall also be recorded in the Bid Log. - A Bid Opening shall occur after the due date and time for receipt of Bids set forth in the Solicitation.
 All Bids shall be opened at the same Bid Opening. - During the Bid Opening, Bids shall be signed out in the Bid Log by the person removing them.
-The persons attending the Bid Opening shall sign a pre-prepared list of their names, which shall become part of the Procurement record for each Procurement Contract. - The Designated Contact, the project manager assigned to the project, and the CCO, or his/her designee, shall be present at each Bid Opening, at which time each Proposal shall be reviewed for compliance with the minimum mandatory qualifications set forth in the RFP and for inclusion of all required information and documentation. - All Bids, including the time stamp and envelope, or shipping label from the shipping materials, shall be retained for 6 years. - All Bids must be submitted in writing, but can also be submitted in electronic form.
+The persons attending the Bid Opening shall sign a pre-prepared list of their names, which shall become part of the Procurement record for each Procurement Contract. - The Designated Contact, the project manager assigned to the project, and the CCO or two of these three-shall be present at each Bid Opening, at which time each Proposal shall be reviewed for compliance with the minimum mandatory qualifications set forth in the RFP and for inclusion of all required information and documentation. - All Bids, including the time stamp and envelope, or shipping label from the shipping materials, shall be retained for 6 years. - All bids must be submitted in the manner specified in the RFP or Solicitation.
 Note, where a Solicitation requires submission of the Cost Proposal in a sealed envelope separate from the rest of the Bid documents, the Cost Proposals received in response to that Solicitation will remain sealed at the Bid Opening and, pursuant to Section 4.6.4, will not be provided to the Evaluation Committee for review until after an initial scoring for the technical evaluation.